 Describe threshold factors and grant size limits.
-Each project funded must meet the CDBG

-National Objective of benefitting persons of LMI.
-Up to \$50,000 in CDBG funds may be awarded
+Each project funded must meet the CDBG National Objective of benefitting persons of LMI.
+Up to \$50,000 in CDBG funds may be awarded per project for project activity.

 Anticipated Outcome Measure: Not applicable.